-Alternative 3 (Two Harvest Visits at Up to Five Locations) - Effects on Cliff/Ground Nesting Bird Populations
+Alternative 3 (Two Harvest Trips, Several Locations) - Effects on Cliff/Ground Nesting Bird Populations

 Direct and Indirect Effects: This alternative would authorize close vessel approaches and foot traffic in several locations on two separate days but disturbance would be limited in duration so eggs and chicks would not be exposed for long periods to inclement weather or predation.
 Disturbance of cliff and ground nesting birds would be minimal.